Arno65/Advent-of-Code-2024/README.md

 Also note that these final results are obtained with the puzzle input from my Advent-of-Code-2024 account.

 Day 1 through 9 have solutions in Haskell.\
-Day 1,2,3 and 8 have solutions in CLojure.\
+Day 1, 2, 3 and 8 have solutions in CLojure.\
-Day 1 and 6 have solutions in C++.\
+Day 1 and 6 have solutions in C++.

 Happy coding!